softwaremill/sttp-openai/README.md

 * [sttp client](https://github.com/softwaremill/sttp): The Scala HTTP client you always wanted!
 * [sttp tapir](https://github.com/softwaremill/tapir): Typed API descRiptions
 * sttp openai: this project.
-Scala client wrapper for OpenAI API.
+Scala client wrapper for OpenAI (and OpenAI-compatible) API.
 Use the power of ChatGPT inside your code!

 ## Intro
-Sttp-openai uses sttp client to describe requests and responses used in OpenAI endpoints.
+Sttp-openai uses sttp client to describe requests and responses used in OpenAI (and OpenAI-compatible) endpoints.

 ## Quickstart with sbt